History of Mookie Betts in Timeline

 In 2012, Mookie Betts played 71 games for the Lowell Spinners, batting .267 and stealing 20 bases.

-2013: Dustin Pedroia Signed Contract Extension
+2013: Dustin Pedroia contract extension

 2013: Played for Greenville Drive

-2013: Promoted to Salem Red Sox
+2013: Promoted to Salem Red Sox and Named Offensive Player of the Year

-May 2014: Started Playing Outfield
+May 2014: Started playing outfield

 June 28, 2014: Promoted to the Red Sox